 Continuing in this manner she has directed several plays (in translation) and worked for Scottish Refugee Council on a number of performance projects highlighting the experiences of asylum seekers and refugees (Antigone in New York ( 2008), The Inquisitor ( 2009), The Umbilical Cord ( 2010) and A View from Here ( 2013).
 Her other intercultural work can be found in her being commissioned by University of Glasgow to create a performance based interactive training session based on Shaun Tan's The Arrival and co-creating the CurioUS learning programme with Glasgow Museums.

-Carrie graduated drama school in 2001 before completing an MA Honours in Comparative Literature and Slavonic Studies; a Masters in Film Journalism and a Doctorate in the practical application of arts and heritage participatory language and its effect on 'safe space' ideologies ( submitted and pending result).
+Carrie graduated drama school in 2001 before completing an MA Honours in Comparative Literature and Slavonic Studies; a Masters in Film Journalism and a Doctorate in the practical application of arts and heritage participatory language and its effect on 'safe space' ideologies ( submitted and pending).
 She currently lectures as Associate Drama Tutor at Cardiff Metropolitan University and teaches Cultural Theory in the school of Journalism, Media and Culture at Cardiff University.

 To date she has conducted research for Creative Cardiff, National Museum Wales, Booktrust Cymru, Cardiff University and